The Old Age Home(page)

 corporate employees, and entire layers of middle managers were fired --

-obsolete, unneeded.
+obsolete, not needed anymore.
 As the networks got better, they spread to

 music, movies and all media ("convergence", right?), and consumers